 Once a grill reaches its set temperature, it enters a pause cycle.
 This pause cycle, which turns the auger on and off, regulates the amount of pellets flowing into the fire pot.

-Grills have 5 P-Settings: 1-5.
+Grills have 5 P-Settings: P-1 to P-5, the default setting being P-2.
 The lower the P-Setting, the shorter the pause; the higher the P-Setting, the longer the pause.
 A lower P-Setting is ideal for low outside temperatures because it will feed pellets faster, preventing the flame from going out.
 A higher P-Setting is good for high outside temperatures to prevent the grill from getting too hot.

 So when should you adjust your P-Setting?